timholy/FlameGraphs.jl/docs/src/index.md

 # FlameGraphs.jl

 FlameGraphs is a package that adds functionality to Julia's `Profile` standard library.
 It is directed at the algorithmic side of producing [flame graphs](http://www.brendangregg.com/flamegraphs.html), but includes some "format agnostic" rendering code.
-FlameGraphs is used by visualization packages like [ProfileView](https://github.com/timholy/ProfileView.jl) and [ProfileSVG](https://github.com/timholy/ProfileSVG.jl).
+FlameGraphs is used by IDEs like [Juno](https://github.com/JunoLab/Juno.jl) and visualization packages like [ProfileView](https://github.com/timholy/ProfileView.jl), [ProfileVega](https://github.com/davidanthoff/ProfileVega.jl), and
+[ProfileSVG](https://github.com/timholy/ProfileSVG.jl).

 ## Computing a flame graph